 WireGuard® is an extremely simple yet fast and modern VPN that utilizes state-of-the-art cryptography.
-It aims to be faster, simpler, leaner, and more useful than IPsec, while avoiding the massive headache.
+It aims to be faster, simpler, leaner, and more useful than IPsec while avoiding massive headaches.
 It intends to be considerably more performant than OpenVPN.
-WireGuard is designed as a general purpose VPN for running on embedded interfaces and super computers alike, fit for many different circumstances.
+WireGuard is designed as a general-purpose VPN for running on embedded interfaces and super computers alike, fit for many different circumstances.
 Initially released for the Linux kernel, it is now cross-platform (Windows, macOS, BSD, iOS, Android) and widely deployable.

 |comment (string; Default: )||Short description of the tunnel.|

 |disabled (yes | no; Default: no)||Enables/disables the tunnel.|

 |listen-port (integer; Default: 13231)||Port for WireGuard service to listen on for incoming sessions.|

 |mtu (integer [0..65536]; Default: 1420)||Layer3 Maximum transmission unit.|